Gates open at 6pm. Music starts at 7pm. | Tickets start at $29.50*

 With the release of Yours Truly, Sublime with Rome spent the rest of the year touring the world and treating fans to both new songs as well as Sublime favorites that many never had a chance to hear live.
 Bringing things full circle, the band’s first performance of 2012 was at this year’s Smokeout Festival, joined by celebrated drummer and longtime friend Josh Freese.
 The trio of Wilson, Ramirez and Freese later recorded the group's second album Sirens, which was released in 2015 and features hits “Wherever You Go” and “Sirens (featuring The Dirty Heads).

-**You must purchase 4 lawn tickets in one transaction to receive the special price.
+**Plus applicable fees.
+Choose 4 lawn tickets on the drop down menu and the price will update after you click the purchase button.
+You must purchase 4 lawn tickets in one transaction to receive the special price.

 5079 West Northgate Rd., Rogers, AR 72758